SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/configurable-screens/assign-layout.md

 title:  Assign a layout
 description: How to assign a layout to a group, sale type, project type, or request type using the Screen Designer in Settings and maintenance.
 author: Bergfrid Dias
-so.date: 01.03.2024
+date: 01.03.2024
-so.version: 10.2.11
+version: 10.2.11
-keywords: ui, screen, customization, layout, used by so.topic: howto so.audience: settings so.audience.tooltip: Settings and maintenance
+keywords: ui, screen, customization, layout, used by
+topic: howto
+audience: settings
+audience_tooltip: Settings and maintenance
 ---

 # Assign layout to group or sale/project/request type